 Pepperdine hosts Westmont on Wednesday at 7 p.m. in an exhibition.

-Jordan Smith, a former New Mexico women's basketball standout, is in her second season as an assistant coach at Pepperdine and prepares for her first year under head coach Ryan Weisenberg in 2013-14.
+Jordan Smith, a former New Mexico women's basketball standout, is in her third season as an assistant coach at Pepperdine and prepares for her second year under head coach Ryan Weisenberg in 2014-15.

 Smith was a four-time All-Mountain West Conference selection for the Lobos and left New Mexico ranked third in scoring with 1,798 career points and first in career blocks with 344.
 She earned WNIT All-Tournament honors in 2001 and was named to the NCAA All-Midwest Region Tournament Team during her senior season.
 Smith also collected MWC Tournament MVP honors during the 2003 season and was the last Lobo drafted by the WNBA.

 In November of 2012, Smith was inducted into the New Mexico Athletics Hall of Fame.